mead-ml/mead-baseline/docs/tagging.md

 #### Losses and Reporting

-The loss that is optimized depends on if a Conditional Random Field (CRF) is used or not.
-If a CRF is used then the loss is the crf loss averaged over the number of examples in the mini-batch.
+Loss functions are defined by the decoders.
+If a CRF is used then the loss is the CRF loss averaged over the number of examples in the mini-batch.
 When using a word level loss the loss is the sum of the cross entropy loss of each token averaged over the number of examples in the mini-batch.
 Both of these are batch level losses.

-When reporting the loss every nsteps for the crf the loss is the total crf loss divided by the number of examples in the last nstep number of mini-batches.
+When reporting the loss every nsteps for the CRF the loss is the total CRF loss divided by the number of examples in the last nstep number of mini-batches.
 For word level loss it is the total word level loss divided by the number of examples in the last nstep number of batches.

 The epoch loss is the total loss averaged over the total number of examples in the epoch.

 Accuracy is computed on the token level and F1 is computed on the span level.

+## API Design & Architecture

+There is a base interface `TaggerModel` defined for taggers inside of baseline/model.py and a specific framework-dependent sub-class `TaggerModelBase` that implements that interface and also implements the base layer class defined by the underlying deep-learning framework (a `Model` in Keras and `Module` in PyTorch).

+The `TaggerModelBase` provides fulfills the `create()` function required in the base interface (`TaggerModel`) but leaves an abstract method for creation of the layers: `create_layers()` and leaves an abstract forward method (`forward()` for PyTorch and `call()` for Keras).

+While this interface provides lots of flexibility, its sub-class `TransducerTaggerModel(TaggerModelBase)` provides much more utility and structure to tagging and as typically the best place to extend from when writing your own tagger.

+The `TaggerModelBase` follows a single basic pattern for modeling tagging consisting for 3 basic steps:

+1. embeddings
+2. encoder (transduction and projection to final number of labels)
+3. decoder (typically a constrained greedy decoder or a CRF)

+All of the MEAD-Baseline tagger models reuse steps 1. and 3. and define their own encoders by overriding the `init_encode()` method.
+These hooks are called from the concrete implementation of `create_layers()`, and the forward method is implemented by a simple flow that executes these layers.

+Most taggers can be composed together by providing the encoder layer and wiring in a set of Embeddings (usually consisting of a combo of word features and word character-compositional features concatenated together), a decoder (typically a `GreedyTaggerDecoder` or a `CRF`).
+For example, a CNN-BiLSTM-CRF can be composed by providing:

+1. embeddings via concatenation of `LookupTableEmbeddingsModel` and `CharConvEmbeddingsModel`
+2. encoder via `RNNTaggerModel`
+3. decoder via `CRF`

+For fine-tuning a language model like BERT, the typical approach is to remove the head from the model (AKA the final linear projection out to the vocab and the normalizing softmax), and to put a final linear projection to the output number of classes in its place.
+In MEAD-Baseline, the headless LM would be lodaded as an embedding object and passed into an `EmbeddingsStack` so the encoder itself should be pass through.

+### Writing your own tagger

+#### Some best practices for writing your own tagger

+- Do not override the `create()` from the base class unless absolutely necessary.  `create_layers()` is the typical extension point for the `TaggerModelBase`
+- Use the mead layers (8 mile) API to define your layers
+  - This will minimize any incompatibility and make it easy to switch frameworks later
+- Use `TransducerTaggerModel` for simple models involving overriding the `init_encode()` method.
+If you can do this, avoid overidding `create_layers()`

+### Some Notes on the TensorFlow implementation

+### Eager vs Declarative

+In TensorFlow, we are supporting eager and declarative mode models.
+This fundamentally changes how our objects must look, as in declarative mode, we must do a `session.run` identifying the graph outputs, vs eager mode, which can look nearly identical to PyTorch.

+If you wanted to write code to only support graph mode, especially prior to Keras integration, it was common to simply define the graph procedurally and expose its graph endpoints to the class for future use in `session.run`.
+This is what previous versions of MEAD-Baseline did.
+With Keras now becoming the primary and recommended interface to building neural networks in TensorFlow execution occurs in essentially 2 phases (initialization and execution) corresponding to creation of the layer by calling its constructor vs execution of the `call()` operator `layer(x)`.
+In declarative mode, however, ultimately we do need something to call `session.run` on, so we typically will save the output as a property on the class that can be handed to that call.
+In eager mode, storing an output property graph node makes no sense at all, so we just dont do it.
+Also in eager mode with 2.x, we save and load models somewhat differently than in TF 1.x.

+Eager mode massively simplifies the experience of TensorFlow users, however it is not completely trivial to support a training loop for both side-by-side.
+In an ideal world where everyone uses eager, we could just use a normal for loop over the input dataset to train the model with gradient tape.
+Of course, this doesnt work with declarative mode.
+We decided that the cleanest way to support both methods was to have a single classifier model, but to have multiple custom training loops that are defined as `fit_func`s.
+The default `fit_func` for eager mode is the previously mentioned simple for loop with gradient tape whereas, for declarative model it a dataset based method relying on iterators.
+In V1.x of MEAD-Baseline, the default `fit_func` was a `feed_dict` method.
+We still support this method of training by providing a built-in `fit_func` with key `feed_dict`.

+When `mead-train` runs in declarative mode (which is controlled by the `--prefer_eager <bool>` argument), the training block of the MEAD config can contain a key `fit_func: feed_dict` to switch the training loop implementation to the previous default method (this can also be done at run-time by passing `--fit_func feed_dict` as a command-line argument to `mead-train`.